GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 Primary

-- To give a clear, concise and aesthetically pleasing presentation of the business, “Piano Lessons with Greg Kaighin”.
+- Give a concise and aesthetically pleasing presentation of the business “Piano Lessons with Greg Kaighin”.
-- To provide a means for potential customers to get in contact.
+- Provide a way for potential customers to get in contact.

 Secondary